0xfazm/temp/2.0/merchant_41999_PetalBean_202511-2.0.md

 **What decision can be made from this?** Budget reward costs for next month and assess if redemption rate is sustainable relative to gross value.

 - **Gross Attributed Value**: 594.265 BD
   *Attributed sum of in-scope purchase-linked events.
-Includes receipt amounts when present; may include proxy amounts when receipt is missing.*
+Includes receipt amounts when present; may include proxy amounts (estimated fallback values) when receipt is missing or zero.*

 - **Redemption Costs**: 65.95 BD
   *Value of rewards claimed (points redeemed, cash redeemed)*